11 seriously fun playgrounds in Dublin to bring the kids to this long weekend

 Not so much a playground, but rather a huge sand pit, Kilruddery House is perfect on a sunny day.
-Bring you buckets and some spades and grab yourself a coffee from the little coffee shop beside the pit, and you are good to go, mama.
+Bring your buckets and some spades and grab yourself a coffee from the little coffee shop beside the pit, and you are good to go.
 Even better?
-Bring a picnic and eat your lucnh right there in the grass.
+Bring a picnic and eat your lunch right there in the grass.

 9. Bushy Park Playground